do i need planning permission

 remove walls

-Once the work is complete, the job should be inspected by either your local building control or a private building inspector who will be able to certify the job has been done correctly.
+Once the work is complete, it must be inspected by your local building control or a private building inspector who can certify the job.
+For more information, check out the Planning Portal page for removing internal walls.

 3. Replacing or Adding New Windows and Doors